cs480x-21c/02-DataVis-5Ways/README.md

 SAS JMP
 ---

 JMP by SAS is a personal favorite of mine, and what I used to do the major of my data visualization work in medical research.
-The inuitive GUI and powerful scripting language make it an amazing tool for pretty much all users, and I would highly reccomend it to anyone looking to plot data.
-A JMP notebook and script is included in the `jmp/` folder.
+The inuitive GUI and _very_ powerful scripting language make it an amazing tool for pretty much all users, and I would highly reccomend it to anyone looking to plot data.
+A JMP notebook and the script used to generate the graph is included in the `jmp/` folder.
+It does require a liscense.

 ![SAS JMP](img/car-jmp.png)

 Python ggplot2
 ---

+Using an implementation of ggplot for python by PlotNine, I was able to recreate the plot incredibly simply, and all of the default settings matched as expected.
+I am very glad to know that ggplot has a good python version because I find switching between languages often a bit challenging.

 ![ggplot2](img/ggplot_python.png)

 GraphPad Prism
 ---

+GraphPad Prism is another liscensed software (provided by WPI), and is also _very_ powerful.
+For this project most of the advanced features were not even touched, but the automatic data validation and checking made the process very smooth.

 ![GraphPad Prism](img/car-prism.png)